HSUCHING/yuma.min.js/test-checklist.md

 # Image Annotation - no replies

 Repeat tests 2 times: (i) in serverless mode and (ii) with annotation server.
+In server mode, refresh the page after each test, to confirm whether client and server remain in sync.

 1. Create an annotation and click CANCEL.
 Confirm the annotation is removed from the GUI.
 2. Create an annotation and click OK.
 Delete the annotation again, and confirm it works as intended.